ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ## Risks and Assumptions

-* When this configuration is enabled, it is assumed that the developer will integrate some authentication mechanism to authenticate the subscription during the subscription phase.
+- Enabling this configuration assumes that the developer will implement an authentication and authorization mechanism to verify subscription intent during the subscription process.
-* This feature might be a potential violation of the defined WebSub standard, and users should be notified about that in the API documentation.
+- A WebSub `hub` implementation utilizing this feature may potentially violate the WebSub standard; therefore, users should be informed of this in the API documentation.

 ## Dependencies